 You can even be charged for court, legal and estate agent fees.
 If your bank resells the house, for less than the outstanding balance, then you still owe the remainder.

 Hiring a good finance company or solicitor enables you to properly respond during court proceedings and negotiations.
 Before your scheduled court hearing, you might be able to negotiate a repayment plan with the bank to “suspend possession order” actions.
 Usually, the bank will require you to make a lump-sum payment in “good faith.”

 The “possession order” should include the “money order” specifying what amount you should pay.
 The court can also assess a “money judgment” for mortgage arrears, legal fees, and court fees.

 No House & Debt Increases

 Before you took out a mortgage, you had no house and low debt.
 With your mortgage, you had a house and high debt.
 After a repossession order, you have no house, but you may still have the debt.
 This depends on how much of your mortgage is unpaid.
 If the mortgage amount due is low, the bank or lender will return you your money after paying all the fees and recovering its debt once the sale is made.

 Take the bull by the horns!

 Professionals of the real estate industry have identified this house repossession problem and offered a solution: the quick sale.
-After a repossession notice, you have a small window to sell your house.
-Banks just want their money back.
-You will need to negotiate with your mortgage company and get a court injunction, allowing you to sell your house, yourself for the best price.
+Banks just want their money back, so after a repossession notice, you have a small window of time to sell your house.
+You will need to negotiate with your mortgage company and get a court injunction, allowing you to sell your house yourself for the best price.

 We’ll Make You an Offer